bsogata/ics-314-meteor-faqs/index.md

 #### What prevents users from accessing admin pages?
 _/app/imports/ui/layouts/App.jsx_ uses `AdminProtectedRoute` for the admin page.  `AdminProtectdRoute` redirects the user to the signin page if the current user is not an admin (the `isLogged && isAdmin`).
 Consequently, the current user must be an admin to access the page even if the user has typed in the URL of the admin page manually.

+#### If there are multiple admins, can each admin see the `Stuff`s associated with other admins?
+Yes, the _ListStuffAdmin_ page displays everything in the `Stuffs` collection.

 ---

 ## <span id="misc">Miscellaneous Questions</span>